So, for every other woman out there who has a mutual secret

 I can't wait to get a couch.
 Maybe this weekend we'll find a decent one on Craigslist.
 There are so many ugly couches in this world, guys.
 All that stuff by the fire place is John's computer/music equipment.
 I guess when our cousin moved back to Texas, her room will be the study.
 For now, it's just sitting there.
 Huge.
 And messy.
 And heavy.
 The black table in the corner is being used a sewing table right now, and I love it, because I've actually been sewing!
 I don't know if we'll keep it there, because it's pretty big, but for now this room is just for practicality.
 Nothing about it is actually attractive.

-This was my lovely mother's day present (a piano bought off of Craigslist) and there's Austen's swing my parents bought her for Christmas that she is now much too fat for.
+The piano was purchased of Craigslist as a mother's day present, and there's Austen's swing my parents bought her for Christmas that she is now much too fat for.
 It doesn't really rock any more when she sits in it; just kind of grunts forward and back.

 Off to the left is the dining area and kitchen.
 After almost two years of not having a table, John built this one out of legs from a round table and a separate table top, both found in the dump at our apartment.
 After a good sanitizing, he sanded down the top and stained in teal, and then painted the base and legs black.
 We found the chairs along with the black table (my sewing table) at Goodwill for a total of $25.
 I am very proud of my husband -- he created a beautiful piece!